-(6) Handball is where the ball is clearly held in one hand and punched with the closed fist of the other hand.
+(6) Handball is where the ball is clearly held in one hand and knocked with the other hand.

 Holding the Ball.

 (7) A player shall be deemed to be holding the ball if he retains possession of it while being held by an opponent.